Eraño Manalo: Administration

 As early as 1967, four years after assuming leadership role, Manalo set his vision to overseas mission and global expansion.
 The first overseas INC mission was sent in 1968 on its 54th anniversary.
 On July 27, 1968, Executive Minister Eraño G. Manalo, officiated at the first worship service of the church outside the Philippines.
 This gathering held in Ewa Beach, Honolulu, Hawaii marked the establishment of the Honolulu congregation, the first overseas mission of the church.
 The following month, the Executive Minister was in California to establish the San Francisco congregation and lead its inaugural worship service.
 In 1971, the church set foot in Canada.
 In June 1987, the US Main Office (USMO) was set up in Daly City, California to assist the INC central administration in supervising the then 11 districts of the church in the West.
 The first local congregation in Latin America was established in Guantánamo Bay, Cuba in 1990.
 The following year, the church reached Mexico and Aruba.
 From 2000 and beyond, congregations rose in the Central and South American countries.
 The first local congregation in Europe was established in England in 1972.
 The church came to Germany and Switzerland in the mid-70s.
 By the end of the 1980s, congregations and missions could be found in the Scandinavian countries and their neighbors.
 The Rome, Italy congregation was established on July 27, 1994; the Jerusalem, Israel congregation on March 31, 1996; and the Athens, Greece congregation on May 10, 1997.
 The predecessors (prayer groups) of these full-fledged congregations began two decades earlier.
 Meanwhile, the mission first reached Spain in 1979.
 The first mission in northern Africa opened in Nigeria in October 1978.
-After a month, the King William’s Town congregation, in South Africa was established.
+After a month, the King William's Town congregation, in South Africa was established.
 A congregation was organised in Guam in 1969.
 In Australia, congregations have been established since mid-1970s.
 The church first reached China by way of Hong Kong, and Japan through Tokyo also in the 1970s.
 Missions have also opened in Kazakh SSR (now Kazakhstan) and Sakhalin Island in Russian SFSR (now Russia).
 In Southeast Asia, the first congregation in Thailand was established in 1976 and missions have already been conducted in Brunei since 1979.
 In addition, there are also congregations in Vietnam, Indonesia, Singapore, and Malaysia.

+The INC Lokal ng Bago Bantay, completed on December 4, 1964, is currently the only INC chapel located along EDSA, a major thoroughfare in the Philippines.